-Name, Address and Age (1) Position(s) held with the Companies Principal Occupation(s) During the Past 5 Years Aviv Efrat (49) PNNT and PFLT- Chief Financial Officer and Treasurer of PNNT and PFLT from their inception in 2007 and Chief Financial Officer 2010, respectively.
+Position(s) held Name, Address and Age(1) with the Companies Principal Occupation(s) During, at least, the Past 5 Years Aviv Efrat (53) PNNT and PFLT - Chief Financial Officer and Treasurer of PNNT and PFLT from their inception in 2007 and Chief Financial Officer and 2010, respectively.
 Managing Director of the Administrator from inception in 2007.
-Mr. Efrat and Treasurer was a Director at BlackRock, Inc. from 1997 to 2007 where he was responsible for a variety of administrative, operational and financial aspects of closed-end and open-end registered investment companies.
+Mr. Efrat Treasurer was a Director at BlackRock, Inc., where he was responsible for a variety of administrative, operational, and financial aspects of closed-end and open-end registered investment companies from 1997 to 2007.
+From 1994 to 1997, Mr. Efrat was in the Investment Companies Business Unit at Deloitte & Touche LLP.
+He is a member of the American Institute of Certified Public Accountants and the New York State Society of Certified Public Accountants.